I Could Do This Forever

-Indradyumna Swami Maharaja settled into the science classroom in the school that would once again be their base for their summer festival tour.
+I settled into the science classroom in the school that would once again be our base for our summer festival tour.
 The walls were crowded with test tubes, microscopes and colored bottles filled with liquid.
 Guru Kripa das laughed out loud as he looked around the room.

 “Gurudeva, you’ve stayed in this room for three months every summer for last fifteen years.
 That means you’ve lived in this science lab for a total of four years!
 Have you ever noticed the monkey brain in the jar of formaldehyde?”

-The next morning they held a meeting with the 250 devotees who had joined them for the summer tour.
+The next morning we held a meeting with the 250 devotees who had joined us for the summer tour.
 There were many new faces; a number of the veterans from previous tours had not returned this year, either because they had to work, were recently married or had other responsibilities.
-Scanning the crowd, The Swami suddenly realized he was the only devotee present who had been on the first Polish tour twenty six years ago.
+Scanning the crowd, I suddenly realized I was the only devotee present who had been on the first Polish tour twenty six years ago.

-Indradyumna Swami Maharaja welcomed the devotees and gave a talk requesting them to give everything to Lord Caitanya’s sankirtan movement for the next three months.
-The tour, he explained, is a unique kind of festival within Srila Prabhupada’s movement.
-Temple festivals provide devotees with the opportunity to enjoy kirtan, katha and prasadam, but their festival program is specifically for non-devotees.
-Their job is to work in the background in order to give them the chance to experience the kirtan, classes and prasadam that they enjoy.
+I welcomed the devotees and gave a talk requesting them to give everything to Lord Caitanya’s sankirtan movement for the next three months.
+The tour, I explained, is a unique kind of festival within Srila Prabhupada’s movement.
+Temple festivals provide devotees with the opportunity to enjoy kirtan, katha and prasadam, but our festival program is specifically for non-devotees.
+Our job is to work in the background in order to give them the chance to experience the kirtan, classes and prasadam that we enjoy.
 It means a lot of self-sacrifice on the part of the team, but the reward is seeing others happily experiencing Krsna consciousness for the first time.

-“Our festival is part of the sankirtan movement,” Maharaja concluded, “and thus it is part of the modern day pastimes of Sri Caitanya Mahaprabhu.
+“Our festival is part of the sankirtan movement,” I concluded, “and thus it is part of the modern day pastimes of Sri Caitanya Mahaprabhu.
 His movement did not conclude when He left this planet.
 He Himself predicted that the holy names of Krishna would one day be heard in every town and village of the world.
-That being the case, they should look for present day miracles happening in their midst.
-This will help them to remain inspired during our three-month sacrifice.”
+That being the case, we should look for present day miracles happening in our midst.
+This will help us to remain inspired during our three-month sacrifice.”

 “Do you mean miracles like seeing our guests walking on water?” one devotee asked.

-“Not miracles like that,” Indradyumna Swami Maharaja replied with a smile.
+“Not miracles like that,” I replied with a smile.
 “Just look for a change of heart in people when they come to our festival.
 That’s the real miracle.
 To have a genuine spiritual experience is no ordinary thing in the age of Kali!”

 The devotees didn’t have to wait long to see such changes of heart.
-The next day, within minutes of their harinam party entering the crowded beach to advertise their first festival, a gentleman began enthusiastically taking photos of them.
+The next day, within minutes of our harinam party entering the crowded beach to advertise our first festival, a gentleman began enthusiastically taking photos of us.
 That he was taking photos wasn’t unusual in and of itself; what was unusual was that he didn’t stop.
-He continued following them for forty five minutes, shooting frame after frame of the brightly dressed matajis, the mrdanga players and the synchronized devotee dancers.
-Finally Maharaja walked over to him.
+He continued following us for forty five minutes, shooting frame after frame of the brightly dressed matajis, the mrdanga players and the synchronized devotee dancers.
+Finally I walked over to him.

 “My daughter recently started practicing your faith,” he said, still shooting away.
 “She has been trying to explain it to me.
 I wasn’t very understanding of her choice and so she was becoming quite upset with me.
 When I saw you all – so many people who are obviously from different countries and backgrounds – singing and dancing happily in unison down the street I was convinced there could be nothing wrong with your movement after all.
 So I am taking all these photos to send to her to show my approval.”
 He shook my hand and waved as we continued on.

-A few minutes further down the beach, a lady jumped up from her towel and came over to Maharaja.
+A few minutes further down the beach, a lady jumped up from her towel and came over to me.

 “Welcome, welcome, welcome,” she said.
 “We are so happy to see you!
 Each year when you people come to town it means summer has finally arrived!”

-That evening the crowds flooded into their festival grounds.
-Indradyumna Swami Maharaja watched, spellbound; even after twenty six years, the sight still amazed him.
+That evening the crowds flooded into our festival grounds.
+I watched, spellbound; even after twenty six years, the sight still amazed me.

-“These are the most precious moments of my life,” The Swami thought, as he began his customary walk around the festival site, Guru Kripa and Mathuranath by his side.
-“So much endeavor goes into collecting for and planning these events, but when he sees so many hundreds and thousands people enjoying Krsna consciousness he feels full satisfaction.”
+“These are the most precious moments of my life,” I thought, as I began my customary walk around the festival site, Guru Kripa and Mathuranath by my side.
+“So much endeavor goes into collecting for and planning these events, but when I see so many hundreds and thousands people enjoying Krsna consciousness I feel full satisfaction.”

-As Maharaja was walking, he noticed a woman in her twenties with a sad look on her face standing at the perimeter of the festival.
+As I was walking, I noticed a woman in her twenties with a sad look on her face standing at the perimeter of the festival.
 She was holding a big basket of flowers.